navigators-exploration-team/recursive-mastermind-zkApp/README.md

   - The game is solved (i.e., the code breaker has guessed the secret combination, or exceeded the maximum number of attempts).
   - The provided `winnerPubKey` hash is equal to the calculated winner's hash, which is the code breaker if the game is solved, or the code master if the game is not solved.

-  > The `winnerPubKey` is not mandatory to be provided correctly, but it is recommended to be provided to save the gas fee for the claimReward method.
-If the `winnerPubKey` is not provided or is incorrect, the contract will not transfer the reward to the winner, and the winner must call the `claimReward` method to claim their reward.
+  > If the `winnerPubKey` is not provided correctly, the contract will not transfer the reward to the winner, and the winner must call the `claimReward` method to claim their reward.

 - The method updates the `turnCount` and `isSolved` states based on the proof provided.
   > `isSolved` is set to `true` if the proof's turn count is not exceeding the max attempts and the game is solved.